 There’s a lot to know about individual Lightning Lane selections, including pricing and how to make bookings.

 Let’s get to all of the ins and outs!

 What is Disney’s Lightning Lane?

 Disney’s Lightning Lane is the new name for FastPass+ lines.

 Who can use the Lightning Lane?

 There are several ways to access the Lightning Lane:

 This pay-per-ride option allows you to purchase a time to ride select popular attractions at Magic Kingdom, Epcot, Hollywood, and Animal Kingdom.
 Once your return time is called, you can board the attraction using the Lightning Lane.
 More on how to book it below.

-For the price of $15.98 per ticket per day, Genie+ allows you to bypass the Standby Line using the Lightning Lane at select attractions across each Walt Disney World theme park.
+For the price of $15 per ticket, per day (plus tax) up to $22 per ticket, per day (plus tax), Genie+ allows you to bypass the Standby Line using the Lightning Lane at select attractions across each Walt Disney World theme park.

 Disability Access Service